-Do you have a knack for knitting?
-Do you get crafty with crochet hooks?
+Do you like being creative?
+Do you like working with kids?
 Then this is the perfect opportunity for you!

-The Milwaukee Public Library MLK Library (310 W. Locust St) is looking for a new Fabric Arts Volunteer to help local children and young teens discover their creativity through the wonderful world of fabric arts.
+The Milwaukee Public Library MLK Branch (310 W. Locust St) is looking for a new weekly Arts and Craft Volunteer to help local children and young teens discover their creativity and express their artistic personalities.

-This volunteer position works independently to develop short, beginner level fabric arts projects (including knitting, crocheting, and more) and teaches them to local youth in a relaxed setting on a weekly basis (approximately 2-3 hours per week).
+This volunteer position works independently to develop short, beginner level arts and crafts projects and teaches them to local youth in a relaxed setting on a weekly basis (approximately 2-3 hours per week).
+All arts and crafts specialties are welcome.
+Our past volunteer taught fiber arts, but we’re open to all mediums!
+Minimum 18 years of age.
+Intermediate to advanced knowledge in an arts or crafts medium with a passion for working with urban youth.
 Scheduled hours are flexible and can be tailored to what works best with your schedule.
-Minimum 18 years of age.
-Intermediate to advanced knowledge of knitting, crocheting, or a related fabric art is required.

 Job Description | Online Application